RoqueO/knowledge-server/proxmox/README.md

 2. Create and configure Nginx LXC (LXC 1) - Reverse proxy setup
 3. Create and configure Jellyfin LXC (LXC 2) - Media server setup
 4. Create and configure ArrStack VM (VM2) - Docker environment
-5. Deploy Docker Compose stack - All ArrStack services
+5. Deploy Docker Compose stack - ArrStack services (Radarr, Sonarr, Prowlarr)
+6. Create and configure Download Clients LXC (LXC 3) - qBittorrent and SABnzbd on VLAN 20
+7. Configure pfSense firewall rules - Allow ARR stack to access download clients
+8. Configure ARR stack integration - Add download clients to Radarr and Sonarr
-6. Configure Nginx reverse proxy - Point to all services
+9. Configure Nginx reverse proxy - Point to all services
-7. Set up monitoring and backups - Operational procedures
+10. Set up monitoring and backups - Operational procedures

 ## Notes

 - This is reference documentation for a homelab environment
 - All configurations assume Debian-based LXC containers
-- Docker services are segmented into two networks:
-  - **arrstack_lan**: Radarr, Sonarr, Prowlarr (LAN network)
-  - **arrstack_vlan20**: qBittorrent, SABnzbd (VLAN 20 network)
-- Download services (qBittorrent, SABnzbd) are isolated on VLAN 20 for security and traffic separation
+- Download services (qBittorrent, SABnzbd) are hosted in a single LXC container on VLAN 20 for security and traffic separation
+- The ARR stack (Radarr, Sonarr, Prowlarr) runs on the ArrStack VM on the LAN network
 - pfSense handles routing and firewall rules for both networks, including inter-VLAN routing
-- Proxmox uses VLAN-aware bridges (vmbr0.20) for VLAN 20 support
+- Proxmox uses VLAN-aware bridges (vmbr0) with VLAN tagging for VLAN 20 support
+- Download clients communicate with the ARR stack via pfSense inter-VLAN routing
+- Bind mounts are used to share storage between the Proxmox host and the download clients container